ethanjli/phyllo/transport.md

 - Protocol type code: `0x20`
 - Purpose: Encoding of buffers of arbitrary bytes to remove null bytes.
 - Payload demultiplexing key: none
+- Length overhead: 1 byte
+- Payload maximum length: at most 254 bytes, though it may be smaller due to payload length limits of layers underneath
 - Services required from below:
     - Non-null byte buffer exchange
 - Services provided for above: